mpiorowski/svelte-cli/README.md

 sv config temp [path_to_your_templates_folder]
 ```

-This will set Your default templates.
+This will set Your default templates path.
 Inside this folder put the files with Your default templates.
 The name of the pages must much the default ones.
 You don't need to put all the pages, the cli will use the default one if some will be missing.
 Then add it:

 ## Default templates